Moxa CVE-2024-12297: Frontend Authorization Logic Disclosure Vulnerability Identified in PT Switches

 Do now

-HARDENINGRestrict network access to PT switch management interfaces using firewall rules; allow only authorized engineering workstations and management VLANs
+HARDENINGRestrict network access to the PT switch management interface using firewall rules—only allow management traffic from authorized engineering workstations or jump servers

 Mitigations - no patch available